-VISIONS has set the standard for international community service programs for high school and middle school students for 30 years.
+VISIONS has set the standard for international community service programs for high school students for 35 years.
 Collaborative service work and cross-cultural living help our teen volunteers understand a complicated world & learn meaningful ways to contribute productively.

 Our roots go back to the early 1970s, when a few New York friends and educators relocated to a Pennsylvania farm to establish an experiential summer camp for teens.
 Many summers in this setting taught us that teens thrived while working and living together.
 They loved the camaraderie, the physical labor and the shared sense of purpose.
 The concept of VISIONS sprang from this knowledge.
 Teenagers want to be part of something bigger and are willing to work hard to meet big goals.
 In 1988, we decided to take these ideas beyond the farm, sensing that this kind of volunteerism would appeal to teens.
 We were right.